WisdomGhoul/jeff-mod-plusplus/README.md

   - Disable KillAura during Elytra flights
   - Enable it automatically when on ground
   - Useful during nether baritone travel, to avoid ghasts and piglin triggers
+- StashMover
+  - Tools to move stashes items to another location (untested)
+  - Updated and compiled from https://github.com/miles352/meteor-stash-mover